Mail.com: History

 In 2004 Jay Penske, son of automobile racing figure Roger Penske, joined and became CEO of Velocity Services, an affinity marketing and Internet services company operating as Interactive Digital Publishing Group.
 The company acquired the mail.com domain, and re-launched it as a new service in 2007.
 Parent company Mail.com Media Corporation (MMC) went on to acquire content websites such as Deadline Hollywood, Movieline and the Boy Genius Report.

-In September 2010, MMC sold the mail.com email and portal service to United Internet, at the time already Europe’s largest internet company, which intended to operate mail.com on its GMX email platform.
+In September 2010, MMC sold the mail.com email and portal service to United Internet, at the time already Europe's largest internet company, which intended to operate mail.com on its GMX email platform.
 While existing accounts could be accessed from anywhere, users accessing the site from German-speaking countries could no longer sign up and were instead invited to use United Internet's GMX services geared to those markets (gmx.de, gmx.at, gmx.ch).
 In purchasing the mail.com brand, United Internet was aiming to leverage the unique character of the mail.com name and its many domains as part of its push for international expansion.
-At the time of the purchase CEO Jan Oetjen noted, “On the highly competitive international e-mail market, we perceive mail.com as a unique opportunity for differentiation which cannot be copied."
+At the time of the purchase CEO Jan Oetjen noted, "On the highly competitive international e-mail market, we perceive mail.com as a unique opportunity for differentiation which cannot be copied."

 In the first quarter of 2016, mail.com launched a new support and contact portal, offering improved usability and FAQs for its customers.
 The first mail.com mobile email app for Android users was released in February 2016, complementing its iOS app.
-A mobile webmailer was also rolled out for users who did not have the app installed.
+A mobile webmailer was also rolled out.

 In June 2020, mail.com celebrated its 25th anniversary.